andrewburger/andrewburger.github.io/_posts/2023-12-28-link-on-writing-for-yourself-in-public.md

 permalink: link-on-writing-for-yourself-in-public
 ---

-Wouter Groeneveld on the [Brain Baking website](https://brainbaking.com) writes about [his motivation to write in public](https://brainbaking.com/post/2023/11/on-writing-for-yourself-in-public/) and how that influences the content:
+Wouter Groeneveld on the [Brain Baking website](https://brainbaking.com) describes [his motivation to write in public](https://brainbaking.com/post/2023/11/on-writing-for-yourself-in-public/):

 > Why write if nobody reads it?
 Why bother keeping a site up in the air when it is clear that the majority moved on?
 Who are we still writing for, then?
 The obvious answer is for yourself...
 >